AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

     <br>
     Modifying the Home Menu applet is safe and can be restored by re-installing the original Home Menu applet, instead of restoring a NAND backup.
     <br>
-    If you messed up and the Home Menu fails to launch, it is NOT "bricked", you can still access GodMode9 and install an original <code>.cia</code> file for Home Menu applet to fix it.
+    If you messed up and the Home Menu fails to launch, it is NOT &quot;bricked&quot;, you can still access GodMode9 and install an original <code>.cia</code> file for Home Menu applet to fix it.
     <br>
     To restore the Home Menu applet, see the